Acting Class Descriptions

 Using Technique To Play The Instrument That Is You

 The definition used for acting in this course is: The ability to make a script sound like they are your words and that you just thought of them.
-Cinematic Scene Study employs fundamentals learned in ITFA 101 and applies them to a two-person script from a film.
+Cinematic Scene Study employs fundamentals learned in ITA 101 and applies them to a two-person script from a film.
 Students develop their character into a believable performance using method, personal parallels, relationship, and imaginary circumstances.
-These are applied in week 5 of the Film Lab course where the scenes are filmed and edited.
-Students continue the course with new scripts and characters and class work that prepares them for the Acting Thesis.
+Students continue to be filmed in class, performing these scenes.
+Class work prepares them for the Acting Thesis.

 FLM 202 - Film Lab 1

 The MPI main stage is transformed into a real live working movie set with a production crew.
 Here the student actor is cast in simulated production designed to help them learn how a movie set functions.
 This course gives students valuable knowledge on how to work under lights, in front of a camera, around audio mics and under the watchful eye of a director and his crew.
 At the beginning of each session students rehearse a portion of a prepared script.
 Then they come to set and run through multiple takes, camera set ups and scene performances from the script.
 Key instructional concepts include; set etiquette, blocking, hitting marks, playing to the camera, establishing eye lines, continuity, and staying in character.
 Scenes are filmed and viewed for critiquing, evaluation and grading.

 ASS 301 - Advanced Scene Study